 This module introduces students to basic elements and principles of design.
 Students will practice visual communication and self-branding through aesthetic use of line, shape, form, color, texture, typography, scale, contrast, rhythm and balance.
 Students will be trained in the usage of digital design tools and application of modern industrial practices to communicate the concepts, designs and solutions.

 This module introduces the fundamentals of programming and how to develop programs using appropriate problem-solving techniques in a modular style.
 In this practice-oriented module, students are taught how to apply problem-solving skills using a top-down structured programming methodology and given ample practice in translating solutions into computer programs, then test and debug the programs.
 Topics include data types, variables, expressions, statements, selection structures, loops, simple computation and algorithms, and the use of libraries.
 Students will also practise the use of pseudocodes, best practices of programming, debugging techniques with the help of tools, development of test cases, and suitable program documentation.
 In addition, they will study various areas where application software plays a prominent part in helping organisations solve problems.
 Students will be given ample opportunity for independent and self-directed learning.

 Today’s business organisations depend on information systems in virtually all aspects of their businesses.
 Corporate databases are set up to hold the voluminous business transactions generated by these information systems.
 This module introduces students to the underlying concepts of database systems and how to model and design database systems that reflect business requirements.
-Students will be taught how to analyse data needs, model the relationships amongst the data entities, apply normalisation process to relations and create the physical database.
-Skills to be taught include data modelling technique, transformation of data model to relations, normalisation technique and SQL (Structured Query Language).
+Students will be taught how to analyse data needs, model the relationships amongst the data entities, apply the normalisation process to relations and create the physical database.
+Skills taught include data modelling technique, transformation of data model to relations, normalisation technique and SQL (Structured Query Language).

 This module widens students’ programming knowledge by covering programming concepts through the creation of interactive media applications.
 Students refine their knowledge of programming by decomposing their programs into classes and objects.
 Students learn to understand, design and build modern interfaces, moving on to create interactive elements.
 The focus of this module is to incorporate interaction design and methodology to build interactive applications around it.

 This module focuses on the fundamentals and principles of Operating Systems.
 It explains what general operating systems are and what they do.
 The module teaches concepts that are applicable to a variety of operating systems such as Windows and Linux.
 Students will learn about the different number and character representation methods such as binary, hexadecimal and ASCII.
 Concepts including processes, physical and virtual memory, files and directories, file systems, shell and OS commands will be covered.
 The module also covers the terminology and technologies in current networking environments and provides a general overview of the field of networking as a basis for subsequent related modules in the course.
-Topics relating to types of networks, network topologies, network technologies and layered protocol architectures will be taught.
-In addition, the students will also learn the OSI model to understand data networks and understand commonly used network systems such as Ethernet.
-As TCP/IP is deployed in most of today’s network architecture, the topic will be discussed in detail.
-An overview of internetworking will also be presented to allow students to have a global picture of how local area and wide area networks are interconnected in the real world.
+Topics related to types of networks, network topologies, network technologies and layered protocol architecture will be taught.
+In addition, the students will also learn about the OSI model as a reference model to understand data networks and commonly used network systems such as Ethernet.
+The topic of TCP/IP, which forms most of the network architecture will be discussed in detail.
+An overview of internetworking will also be presented to allow the students to have a global picture of how local area networks and wide area networks are interconnected in the real world.

 This module builds upon the knowledge and skills acquired in Programming 1 (PRG1).
 It aims to provide opportunities for the students to develop medium-scale applications based on the Object-Oriented (OO) approach.
-A suitable objectoriented high-level programming language will be used for students to continuously apply their problem-solving skills.
+A suitable object- oriented high-level programming language will be used for students to continuously apply their problem-solving skills.
 The main concepts of OO and the implementation of applications using the OO approach will be taught in this module.
 The module may also cover the concepts of Abstract Data Types (ADTs) and the implementation of some selected ADTs using the OO approach.
 Suitable sorting and search algorithms and the use of Application Protocol Interface (API) will be introduced when required.
 Other key topics include the introduction of system design concepts such as the class diagram.
 Software robustness and correctness, and good programming practices will be emphasised throughout the module.
 Independent and self-directed learning will also be encouraged.

 This module leverages the skills acquired in Object-Oriented Programming to introduce software design and requirements analysis, so that students experience the full cycle of software development.
 An overview of various Software Development Life Cycles as well as an in-depth look at software development methodologies will be provided.
 In particular, students will learn about requirements gathering techniques and the primary artefacts of system design.
 They will be able to specify, design and document simple software systems using appropriate modelling tools.

-This module provides students with the knowledge and skills needed to develop web applications and web application protocol interface (API).
+This module provides students with the knowledge and skills needed to develop web applications and web Application Protocol Interfaces (API).
 Students will be introduced to an integrated development environment that will enable them to design and develop web applications and web API over the Internet.
 They will learn how to make use of web development technologies such as ASP.NET framework, jQuery for rich internet applications, data interchange formats such as JSON AJAX, source code version control systems such as GIT or SVN to develop effective web applications, and web API targeting both mobile web and unified web experience.
 This module aims to provide students with a good understanding of the web development architecture and service layer as well as the various issues related to Web Application Development.

-This module provides students with the opportunity to apply the knowledge and skills gained from the various modules in the course to date, and explore topics in IT that they have a personal interest.
+This module provides students with the opportunity to apply the knowledge and skills gained from the various modules in the course to date and explore IT topics in which they have a personal interest.
 Students may choose to undertake a real-life IT project, a competition-based project or a research and development project.
 Through the project, students have opportunities to work in teams, work on real-world problems, and build up their personal portfolios.
 The chosen project should ideally include problem definition, requirements gathering, analysis and design, development and testing and the subsequent deliverable of artefacts that are suitable for their personal portfolios.

 This module trains students to view information systems from the perspective of business needs and participate in the design of IT solutions to solve the identified business problems.
 Students will be exposed to work processes such as Design Thinking that facilitates problem identification to prototyping.
 This module also allows students to work in teams to experience a real-life application development cycle.
 Elements of project management, automated testing and source version controls will be introduced in relevant phases of the application development cycle.
 Students will be exposed to current development methodology such as Agile.